Export Control

 It is the policy of the University of California to respond promptly to all reports of suspected violations of law and other non-compliance with the University of California - Policy on Export Control, and to take appropriate action to correct and prevent future violations.
 Accordingly, any unauthorized, suspected, or illegal export transactions that may lead to a possible violation of U.S. export controls, whenever discovered, must cease, and be reported immediately for review and investigation.

-Applicable Procedures and Guidance Documents
+Procedures and Guidance Documents

 Commitment to Export Compliance | UCR